Sphinx Observatory: In popular media

 The observatory can be seen in the movies The Grand Budapest Hotel, The Hero: Love Story of a Spy and Krrish 3.

 It was visited in season 22 of the American reality competition series The Amazing Race during their visit to Switzerland in Leg 8.

-It also appears in the 2016 videogame Steep and as the setting for a conference called The Meadows in the final episode of The Pentaverate.
+It also appears in the 2016 video game Steep and as the setting for a conference called The Meadows in the final episode of The Pentaverate.

 A 2019–2020 Korean drama Crash Landing on You has the lead couple visit the Observatory in episode 16.

 The observatory served as heavy inspiration for one that appears in 2025 video game Abiotic Factor.
 It is depicted under the name "Voussoir Facility" and is owned and operated by Garrick Advanced Technology Enterprises.
 The observatory is vital to the progression of the story as it contains the first instances of an item that must be collected by the player to advance to the next level of the game.